lake-wg/edhoc/draft-ietf-lake-edhoc.md

    Master Secret = EDHOC-Exporter( "OSCORE Master Secret", key_length )
    Master Salt   = EDHOC-Exporter( "OSCORE Master Salt", salt_length )
 ~~~~~~~~~~~~~~~~~~~~~~~

+### Error Messages

+Errors messages to EDHOC messages transported over CoAP SHOULD be sent as successful requests and responses (e.g. POST  and 2.04 (Changed)).
+In case of combining EDHOC and OSCORE as specified in {{I-D.palombini-core-oscore-edhoc}}, an error message response following a combined EDHOC message_3/OSCORE request MUST to be sent with a CoAP error code and SHALL contain the EDHOC diagnostic message DIAG_MSG as payload (see {{error}}).

 # Security Considerations {#security}